-Fanciful tennis-themed romance that compounds the old dilemma of “Will he get the girl?” with “Will he get the trophy?"
-Answers are too predictable and laughs too scattered to generate much humor or suspense, although pairing of Paul Bettany and Kirsten Dunst has novelty.
-Pic's genial Brit-wit sensibility and cross-gender appeal could serve up strong numbers.
+“Wimbledon,” is a fanciful tennis-themed romance that compounds the old dilemma of “Will he get the girl?” with “Will he get the trophy?”
+But the answers are too predictable and laughs too scattered for this middling Universal release to generate much in the way of humor or suspense, although central pairing of Paul Bettany and Kirsten Dunst has some novelty.
+Virtually unchallenged in an unusually dry season for romantic comedies, pic’s genial Brit-wit sensibility and cross-gender appeal could, however, serve up strong numbers domestically and abroad.

 Timed to hit theaters at the end of the U.S. Open, “Wimbledon,” with its scenes of intense competition and faulty refereeing, can’t help but call to mind the controversial recent match between real-life pros Jennifer Capriati and Serena Williams.
 Incidental parallels may prove more amusing and resonant than anything in pic itself, however, which bounces back and forth between court and courtship with no more than serviceable results.

 Peter Colt (Bettany) is a 31-year-old English tennis player who, as he discloses in weary voiceover, was once ranked 11th worldwide but has since slipped to 119th.
 Well past his prime and on the verge of retirement, Peter prepares for his final Wimbledon tournament when, in one of the hastier meet-cutes in recent movie memory, he stumbles into the hotel room of Lizzie Bradbury (Dunst), a girl who apparently thinks nothing of showering with the door open.